simpleidserver/SimpleIdServer/website/docs/userguide/authentication/forms.md

 3. **CSS files** : Link external stylesheets or write inline CSS rules.

 Any change you make will instantly refresh the Preview.
 Remember: saving CSS changes affects all forms in the current realm, so coordinate updates carefully!

+### Editing the translations

+Click **Translations** in the Actions panel to view the available translations.
+Use the Success messages and Error messages tabs to edit the corresponding translations.